 If there is one single wine in the appellation that signifies the true level of greatness possible in Chateauneuf du Pape, perhaps it’s Rayas.
 Like the First Growths of Bordeaux, Rayas could be the wine that stands above all the others in the Southern Rhone Valley.

 Chateau Rayas has been around longer than their oldest vines.
-The Reynaud family, (who still manage Rayas today) began working at the property in 1880, due to an unforeseen occurrence.
+The Reynaud family, (who still who and manage Rayas today) began working at the property in 1880, due to an unforeseen occurrence.
 Albert Reynaud, who lived and worked in Avignon, which is close to Chateauneuf du Pape went deaf at the age of 45.
 That caused him to seek a new career.
 He decided to become a winemaker in the Rhone valley and he purchased Rayas.

 After Albert Reynaud passed away, Louis Reynaud inherited Rayas.
 Under the direction of Louis Reynaud, Rayas became one of the first estates in Chateauneuf du Pape to bottle and sell their own wine.
 Louis Reynaud began adding the words “Premier Grand Cru” on the labels for Rayas.

 That wording helped Rayas gain attention for their wine.
 Even though it was in violation of the newly created appellation laws, it was a clever gambit that paid off and others soon discovered the magic of Rayas.

 The Reynaud family continued to add to their holdings, increasing the size of their vineyards.
 They also purchased other vineyards.
 In 1935 they bought Chateau des Tours, which is located in Sarrians, in southeastern France, not far from Orange.
 Ten years later, they purchased Chateau Fonsalette, situated in Lagarde Pareol, located in the far north of Orange.

 In the 1930s, Rayas built new cellars and wine-making facilities in the area of Pignan.
 This needed to be done because their previous cellars were no longer within the new boundaries of what became the official Chateauneuf du Pape AOC.

 Jacques Reynaud managed the family estates from 1978 until he passed away in 1997.
 The quality of Rayas slipped shortly after Jacques Reynaud died.
 His nephew, Emmanuel Reynaud, who had been in charge of Chateau de Tours in Vacqueyras since 1989, took over the property.